christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 ##### Future Improvements.

-In future work, we would wrap this RaftClient in a Java SDK as it gives us `gRPC` messaging for free and we don't need to reimplement all commands again for `REST`/`HTTP`. `REST` runs on `HTTP/1.1` which adds additional network round-trip and (de-)serialization time, thus slowing down the overall system. `gRPC` is more efficient than REST as it leverages `HTTP/2` and works well with our already existing binary `protobuf` definitions, without introducing additional (de-)serialization steps.
+In future work, we would wrap this RaftClient in a `Java` SDK as it gives us `gRPC` messaging for free and we don't need to reimplement all commands again for `REST`/`HTTP`. `REST` runs on `HTTP/1.1` which adds additional network round-trip and (de-)serialization time, thus slowing down the overall system. `gRPC` is more efficient than REST as it leverages `HTTP/2` and works well with our already existing binary `protobuf` definitions, without introducing additional (de-)serialization steps.
 However, this requires us to re-engineer the gateway implementation of the cluster manager; the clients must first ask the cluster manager which node they should talk to before sending the request.
 We sketched this in figure \ref{fig:chronicle-java-sdk}.
 Currently in our demo application, this is handled on the server side by the `ChronicleEngine` for simplicity reasons.
+This also allows us to avoid another additional serialization step when deploying ChronicleDB as a service, since clients could directly serialize into ChronicleDB's target format instead of a `JSON` string first, which must be deserialized and serialized again on server side.

 \begin{figure}[H]
   \centering